For Financial Aid and Scholarships information, please refer to the

 and set up an installment plan can pay the balance online with a credit card or to the cashier on campus.

-Students must pay all fees and at least half of the tuition bill before the specified payment deadline,
+Students must pay at least half of the tuition bill before the specified payment deadline,

 with the balance due by the end of the sixth week of classes.
 Students who do not make full payment